-Employee Description Accrual Rate per Hours Worked Maximum Cap Maximum Paid Sick Time Which Can Be Used in a Year Part-Time 1 hour per 30 hours worked 6 days/48 hours 3 days/24 hours
+' ' Accrual Rate p Hours Worked - Maximum Paid Sick Time Which Can Be Used in a Year Part-Time 1 hour per 30 hoເ worked rs 10 Days/80 Hours 5 Days/40 Hours

 Sick leave starts to accrue on the first day of employment and can be used after ninety (90) days of employment.
-If accrued paid sick leave reaches the forty-eight (48) hour maximum, then accrual stops until the employee uses some paid sick leave and their accrual drops below the maximum.
-Maximum use of sick time within the year is twenty-four (24) hours/three (3) days.
+If accrued paid sick leave reaches the eighty (80) hour maximum, then accruals cease until the employee uses some paid sick leave, and their accruals drop below the maximum.
+Maximum use of sick time within the year is forty (40) hours/five (5) days.